hmcts/rpx-xui-test/demo/README.md

 ./heroku-publish.sh

-# After that the app is accessible in heroku under: https://ccd-case-ui-toolkit-demo.herokuapp.com/
+# After that the app is accessible in heroku under: https://rpx-xui-test-demo.herokuapp.com/
 ```

 # File Structure

 ```
-ccd-case-ui-toolkit
+rpx-xui-test
   └─ demo                           * Folder with demo application (MAY BE DELETED if not required)
      ├─ src                         * Demo project
      |  ├─ app                      * Demo application sources.
 Adopt them with your library.